 with J. de Quidt, and B. Lerva.

-Financial Inclusion, Entrepreneurship and Employment Creation: Theory and Quantitative Assessment
+The Gains from Financial Inclusion: Theory and Quantitative Assessment

 with T. Besley and M. Ghatak.